LMMS/lmms/README.md

 Stereo processing is not yet implemented the plugin currently operates in mono.

-All files required are within the Plugins/TransferFunction folder excluding the PluginList.cmake file which was also required to be edited before compilation.
+All files created / modified are stored within the Plugins/TransferFunction folder excluding the PluginList.cmake file (within cmake/modules) which was also required to be edited before compilation.